- Aspects Determined as Materiality

 How the Daigas Group’s Environmental Management System works

-To reduce the environmental impact of its city gas business and other Group-wide business activities in line with the Daigas Group Environmental Policy, the Daigas Group has set medium-term environmental targets in its Long-Term Management Vision 2030 and other plans and manages progress in achieving the targets.
+To reduce the environmental impact of its Group-wide business activities in line with the Daigas Group Environmental Policy, the Daigas Group has set medium-term environmental targets in its Long-Term Management Vision 2030 and other plans and manages progress in achieving the targets.
 The environmental targets include those for CO2 emissions reduction, more widespread use of renewable energy, waste reduction and recycling, and the reduction of excavated soil for final disposal.
 We also annually calculate GHG emissions (a chief cause of climate change) from the activities throughout our Group’s value chain and use that data to advance our efforts to reduce GHG emissions.
 These targets and the results of our efforts to achieve the targets are reported for follow-up to the Environmental Subcommittee, the ESG Committee, and the ESG Council (Executive Board) and managed by functioning the PDCA (plan-do-check-act) cycle.

 How the environmental management system works